nyrobert/cors-demo/README.md

 ## Usage

+Navigate to http://127.0.0.1, where you’ll see the application running.
-You can call HTTPS and CORS enabled ajax urls from a HTTP-loaded main page.
+You can call HTTPS and CORS enabled ajax urls from the HTTP-loaded main page.

 ## License